Skip to content

 whenOneLinetrue / falsefalseForces each MERGE WHEN predicate to stay on a single line even if andBreak / orBreak would normally wrap it.

-exportComment'full', 'none', 'header-only', 'top-header-only' (legacy true / false still accepted)'none'Controls which comments are emitted: 'full' prints everything, 'none' drops all comments, 'header-only' keeps leading comments on every block, and 'top-header-only' keeps only top-level headers.
+exportComment'full', 'none', 'header-only', 'top-header-only''none'Controls which comments are emitted: 'full' prints everything, 'none' drops all comments, 'header-only' keeps leading comments on every block, and 'top-header-only' keeps only top-level headers.

 castStyle'standard', 'postgres'From preset or 'standard'Chooses how CAST expressions are printed. 'standard' emits ANSI CAST(expr AS type) while 'postgres' emits expr::type.
 See "Controlling CAST style" below for usage notes and examples.